“We’re all holding our breath”: Health experts on school reopenings in Texas

 So the reality is if we are going to be able to resume some semblance of life as we knew it before COVID-19, we need to adopt good masking, distancing and hygiene practices for a good long while — for months to come.
 We will have a vaccine, we’ll get there, and this will end.
 But it’s not going to be tomorrow — so I think that’s important for people to get their heads around that.
 We’re in this — all of us together — for the long haul.

-Disclosure: Texas Tech University, UTHealth, the University of North Texas, and Texas A&M University have been financial supporters of The Texas Tribune, a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
+Disclosure: Texas Tech University and UTHealth have been financial supporters of The Texas Tribune, a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
 Financial supporters play no role in the Tribune’s journalism.
 Find a complete list of them here.

 <p>This article originally appeared in <a href="http://www.texastribune.org/">The Texas Tribune</a> at <a href="https://www.texastribune.org/2020/08/30/texas-school-reopenings/">https://www.texastribune.org/2020/08/30/texas-school-reopenings/</a>.</p>